-Rather than its delicious (but somewhat heavy) variation made with pasta, Linguine with Shrimp Scampi, this easy and healthy shrimp scampi recipe is light and flavorful.
+Rather than its delicious (but somewhat heavy) variation made with pasta, Shrimp Scampi without Alcohol, this easy and healthy shrimp scampi recipe is light and flavorful.
 Plus, it is the perfect recipe to use up all the beautiful zucchini you can find this time of year at the Farmer’s Market.

 Since I am of Meditteranean descent, this homemade shrimp scampi is packed with flavors that I grew up with.
 Garlic, olive oil, fresh dill, and feta are the perfect accompaniment to highlight shrimp and zucchini.
 The flavor combination is out of this world!
 Plus, it is such a joy to make!